PandasThumb/pandasthumb.github.io/_posts/2023/2023-06-05-diexperts.md

 Iacoboni is a teleologist, who sees the whole universe as designed.
-To him it is that "telos" that brings about the change, and natural selection is just a fancy and misleading name for the processes doing the dirty work.
+To him it is that "telos" that brings about the change, and natural selection is just a fancy and misleading name for the grubby processes doing the dirty work.